LazarVitalij/Tglabs-homework-assignment/README.md

 # Installation
  npm install

-# Running the Project
+# Running the project

  npm run dev

-The server will be available at: http://localhost:4000.
+The project will be available at: http://localhost:4000.

 # Other scrips